More

 -- Ball usually will Not just Fall-Out, so

 Turn Machine on and Punch 1 or 2 times.
-Ball should fall into bowl.
+Ball should Fall or Shoot into bowl.

 -- Oil will slowly drip out, I usually let it drip out overnight until empty